Posts for tag: Diabetes

 In addition to the above, you also want to avoid smoking, perform proper oral hygiene, drink alcohol responsibly, and practice stress management techniques.

 Diabetes is a chronic disease in which the body is unable to use or produce insulin properly.
 This puts patients at risk of having blood sugar levels either drop too low or spike too high.
 Several symptoms can develop when blood sugar levels are not balanced, such as numbness or tingling in the hands and feet.
-Dr. Christopher Hughes or Dr. William Musgrave, the experienced physicians at Argyle Family Practice in Argyle, TX, can explain what you need to know about diabetes and help you manage your symptoms.
+Dr. William Musgrave, the experienced physicians at Argyle Family Practice in Argyle, TX, can explain what you need to know about diabetes and help you manage your symptoms.

 One thing you need to know about diabetes is that there is more than one type.
 Two common forms are type 1 and type 2.
 Type 1 diabetes typically develops during childhood or adolescence but can occur later in life.
 With type 1 diabetes, the body cannot produce insulin.
 Type 2 diabetes is also referred to as adult-onset diabetes and is more common than type 1.
 With type 2 diabetes, the body either has become insulin resistant and does not use insulin efficiently.